gtech-mulearn/IEEE-LAUNCHPAD/profiles/amalmuhammed@mulearn.md

 ### About Me

 > Hey!
 Myself Amal Muhammed, a final year Computer Science Engineering student at MES College of Engineering.
 I am on the brink of graduation and eagerly seeking opportunities to kickstart my career.
 I have a strong background in leadership and event organization, cultivated during my time as the Webmaster at the IEEE Student Branch.
-I have developed a keen interest in web and software development.
-My projects, crafted using React and other front-end technologies, reflect my dedication and passion for coding.
-Now, as I embark on this journey, I am determined to leverage my skills and experiences to make a meaningful impact in the tech industry.
+I have a keen interest in web and software development.
+I have crafted projects using React and other technologies which reflect my dedication and passion for coding.
+My current goal is to graduate and secure a position in a reputable company.

 ## Portfolio Highlights